orey/papers/docs/articles/data-interop.md

 ---reprendre ici

+For some time, the simplistic idea of gathering all data from all sources in a single place, like a "data lake", is in the air.
+With time, this idea has been declined in several flavors, the most recent one being the semantic data lake: Indeed, with the proper data description (ontologies) and with the Semantic Web technologies, it seems possible to aggregate all sorts of data and link them together.
+To do what?
+To get the most out of them, for sure.
+Like years ago with data warehouses and data marts.

 For sure, if the data lake is built by people knowing the business, there is a good chance the data correlations will be possible and fruitful.
 But, if data is considered from a technical point of view, the aggregated data will most probably not provide any